Employment in the federal public service

 A seasonal employee is an employee who in each year has one or more scheduled periods of lay-off of at least 3 consecutive months.
 The seasonal employee normally works the same season every year.
 For example, a person could be appointed for a 6 month period which extends from May 1 to October 30, be on lay-off status from November 1 to April 30 and start working a new season in May the following year and so on.

-Seasonal layoff is the status of a seasonal employee during the "off season" when the seasonal employee neither performs the duties of his position nor receives a salary.
+Seasonal layoff is the status of a seasonal employee during the "off season" when the seasonal employee neither performs the duties of their position nor receives a salary.

-An employee who is hired to work on an "as required" or "on call" basis (i.e., only when needed there is no pre-established Assigned Work Week).
+An employee who is hired to work on an "as and when" required or "on call" basis (that is, only when needed there is no pre-established Assigned Work Week).
 An employee hired on this basis is not considered to be employed in the public service for pension purposes.

 Date modified: